Currently, I am a PhD Candidate in the Humanities, which sounds more glamorous than it really is for those who inhabit these liminal places.

 For example, an institution that has an annual endowment of 600 million dollars per year spends it on AstroTurf for the athletic fields and the iconography of the institution.
 Yet, the library is only two floors.
 In addition to that, most institutions admit too many students per year which leaves the students that are admitted highly underfunded.
 Ironically, these students defeat the odds and finish their degree and are now faced with having to enter a market where jobs are often absorbed by administrative cuts and their jobs being done by two faculty members or the real laborers: the adjuncts.

 Why?
-Because it is cheaper to have temporary labor than higher qualified candidates to do the job.
+Because it is cheaper to have temporary labor.
 Administration will not release their annual or semi-annual bonus to support the temporary labor of the student or adjunct.
 Instead, Freire and other critical pedagogues have highlighted the far too real reality of the University Industrial Complex.

 The problem isn’t the student that wants a degree, or in this case an advanced degree, it is the institutions that allow this form of abuse and exploitation to persist.